mzmine/mzmine_documentation/docs/getting_started.md

 ## Running mzmine

 mzmine provides a user-friendly graphical user interface (GUI) that facilitates data exploration, batch optimization, and results validation.
-If the batch processing is optimized and the goal is to solely produce the output files without the need for GUI, we recommend [running MZmine as a command-line tool](commandline_tool.md).
+If the batch processing is optimized and the goal is to solely produce the output files without the need for GUI, we recommend [running mzmine as a command-line tool](commandline_tool.md).

-## Older MZmine versions on macOS
+## Older mzmine versions on macOS

-Currently, MZmine 3 lacks a signature for macOS.
-While we are working on this, user can allow MZmine in the macOS Gatekeeper protection by running the following command in the terminal from the Applications folder.
+Older mzmine versions lack a signature for macOS.
+User can allow mzmine in the macOS Gatekeeper protection by running the following command in the terminal from the Applications folder.

-- Download MZmine and click the MZmine.dmg installer - Drag and drop MZmine into the Applications folder
+- Download mzmine and click the mzmine.dmg installer - Drag and drop mzmine into the Applications folder
-- Open the Applciations folder, right click (CTRL click) anywhere, e.g., on the MZmine icon, and choose "New Terminal at folder" from the context menu
+- Open the Applciations folder, right click (CTRL click) anywhere, e.g., on the mzmine icon, and choose "New Terminal at folder" from the context menu
-- Run the provided command to tell macOS to trust the installed version of MZmine.
+- Run the provided command to tell macOS to trust the installed version of mzmine.
 The terminal directory has to be the Applications folder.
 (Depending on the actual folder use or omit the `../` to jump to the parent directory).
 - Approve command with user password
-- Start MZmine
+- Start mzmine

 ```
-sudo xattr -cr ../MZmine.app
+sudo xattr -cr ../mzmine.app

 # if this fails try
 # the app will appear in the security preferences and you will be able to choose the "Open anyway" option
-sudo xattr -d com.apple.quarantine /Applications/MZmine.app
+sudo xattr -d com.apple.quarantine /Applications/mzmine.app
 ```

 ![](img/install_mac1.png){: style="height:150px"} ![](img/install_mac2.png){: style="width:150px"}